I am a student, do I have to go to class?

 I’m a student, should I return to campus?

-Please do not return to any University campus if you have a safe alternative, be it with friends or family.
+Please do not return to any University campus if you have a safe alternative through the summer months, be it with friends or family.
 While we will ensure there are sufficient residence hall rooms available for students who have no other alternatives.

 Are University buildings open?